Illegal Driving Maneuvers in Florida

 Some of the most common illegal driving maneuvers that are likely to result in a collision include:

 - Making a turn from the wrong lane

 - Driving down a one-way street in the wrong direction

 - Failing to stop at a stop sign

-Pursuing a Legal Claim for Damages When a Motor Vehicle Crash Occurs
+Pursuing a Legal Claim for Damages When a Boca Raton Car Crash Occurs

 Q&A with Hollander Law Firm Boca Raton Car Accident Attorneys

 Q: If the Other Driver Received a Ticket, Does This Mean That I am Entitled to Financial Compensation?

 Not necessarily.
 As we mentioned above, illegal driving maneuvers create a presumption of negligence.
 However, this presumption can be overcome; and, in any case, you need to be able to prove that the other driver’s traffic violation was a direct cause of the collision.